eyedeekay/hoarderMediaOS/Tutorial/HOWTO.5.DOCKERFILE.md

 install media.

-Unfortunately, because this depends on using chroots as they function in a regular GNU/Linux distributio, this means that we won't be able to run our build in Docker on our hardened-kernel system.
+Unfortunately, because this depends on using chroots as they function in a regular GNU/Linux distribution, this means that we won't be able to run our build in Docker on our hardened-kernel system.
 We can work around this, however imperfectly, by allowing mounts in chroots